2007

 DCOM at LMU-Knoxville offers the same four-year, full-time academic and clinical program as offered at the LMU-DCOM Harrogate campus granting the Doctor of Osteopathic Medicine (DO) degree.
 The LMU-Knoxville campus opened its doors to a class of 125 in fall 2019.

-DCOM at LMU-Orange Park will open in the fall of 2026, bringing the first medical school to the Jacksonville, FL area.
-With LMU-DCOM’s mission of placing primary care physicians in areas of health care needs, the new campus will be a welcome addition to the rapidly growing First Coast.
+DCOM at LMU-Orange Park opened in the fall of 2026, bringing the first medical school to the Jacksonville, FL area.
+With LMU-DCOM’s mission of placing primary care physicians in areas of health care needs, the new campus is a welcome addition to the rapidly growing First Coast.

 Click here to learn more about our Orange Park location